ForwardLoopLLC/mlx90614/docs/source/index.rst

 Prerequisites
 -------------

-- Linux device with an MLX90614 connected via I2C, such as any version of `Forward Loop Zero <https://forward-loop.com/developer.html>`_ with the optional MLX90614.
+- Linux device with an MLX90614 connected via I2C, such as any version of `Forward Loop Zero <https://forward-loop.com/developer.html>`_ with the optional long-range infrared.
 - (Optional) Docker on the Linux device.
 We recommend you check out `floop <https://github.com/ForwardLoopLLC/floopcli>`_, our simple, open-source tool for working with embedded Docker on multiple devices at the same time.

 Install